layer1dot5/l15/L15-Chain-Protocol.md

    * if the first L15 Majordomo member is *not* completed actions 2.1, 2.2, 2.3 then
      * the new L15 Majordomo public key is the public key of the arriving participant
      * the first member still has an option to complete actions 2.1, 2.2, 2.3 to rejoin the L15 Majordomo public key
-4. An member of the L15 Majordomo stops to play his role if
+4. An member of the L15 Majordomo stops to play his role for newly created contracts if
    - he is not anymore in the list of N largest L15SR hodlers who already participate the L15 Majordomo
    - he has less then M published and unused FROST nonce commitments